Hanprogramer/ShaderLoader/README.md

 Opinionated template for an Amethyst Mod, will be the base mod used in all amethyst guides!
 Follow the steps below to build the mod

 ## Installing a shader
-1. Go into your com.mojang folder and create a folder in `AppData\Local\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang\amethyst\shaders\` (if doesn't exists run the mod once to create the shaders folder automatically)
+1. Go into your com.mojang folder and create a folder in (if not exists) `AppData\Local\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang\amethyst\shaders\` (if doesn't exists run the mod once to create the shaders folder automatically)
+2. Extract your shaders there
-2. Run the game. (shaderlist.txt is not implemented yet so dont bother with it, all the shaders inside the shaders folder will be loaded)
+3. Run the game. (shaderlist.txt is not implemented yet so dont bother with it, all the shaders inside the shaders folder will be loaded)

 ## Creating a shader
 1. Go into your com.mojang folder and create a folder in `AppData\Local\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang\amethyst\shaders\` (if doesn't exists run the mod once to create the shaders folder automatically)